mahmdlaf84/gnetwork/gpang-network-v3.6/README.md

 ./scripts/gpang account stake --owner alice --amount 50000
 ```

+## Gas Accounting & Zero-Proof Validation

+- **Universal gas metering** — Every transaction now consumes intrinsic gas units that reflect its execution complexity (e.g. transfers cost 25,000 units, task-proof commits cost 55,000 units).
+The RPC layer estimates the limit automatically, but advanced operators can override `gas_price`, `gas_limit`, or `gas_payer` when calling the JSON API.
+Ensure the payer holds at least `gas_price * intrinsic_gas` AIA before submitting very small transactions (minting credits the balance first, then deducts gas).
+- **Treasury funding** — Gas fees are denominated in AIA, deducted from the payer after the state transition is applied, and routed to the treasury.
+The explorer surfaces the running `gas_collected` counter alongside the base AIA treasury balance so network operators can audit utilization.
+- **Deterministic zero proofs** — Each transaction carries a `zero_proof` object that hashes the payload, gas metadata, and payer into a deterministic digest.
+The ledger re-computes and verifies this digest before accepting a transaction, providing lightweight tamper detection without external cryptography libraries.
+- **Automatic payer inference** — By default the RPC service infers a payer (e.g. `from` on transfers, provider owners on segment receipts) so CLI users are not forced to pass extra flags, while power users can still provide explicit overrides for multi-account workflows.

 ## Explorer

 Open `explorer/index.html` in a browser.
 The dashboard polls the REST API every 5 seconds to visualize blocks, providers, nodes, tasks, and treasury balances.